-The ESY for the plan overall has been established as 62,474 ML per year.
+The ESY for the plan overall has been established as a maximum of 62,429 ML per year.
 By water management zone this is defined as:

-- North Mataranka is 2,744 ML per year
+- North Mataranka is 2,769 ML per year

-- South Mataranka is 24,492 ML per year
+- South Mataranka is 24,447 ML per year

-- Larrimah is 35,238 ML per year
+- Larrimah is 35,212 ML per year

-The ESY operates in conjunction with specific rules applied through licence conditions in North Mataranka and South Mataranka to adjust entitlements to maintain minimum flow thresholds within the Roper River.
-Adjustments to licence entitlements are aligned to climate variability and its effect on the water resource, to mirror natural flow conditions and groundwater levels.
+The ESY operates in conjunction with additional specific rules applied through conditions to water extraction licence holders in the North Mataranka and South Mataranka Management Zones to vary entitlements annually as needed to maintain identified minimum flow thresholds within the Roper River and to recommend limitations on the grant of licences from the Roper Discharge Zone.
+Changes to licence entitlements are aligned to climate variability and its effect on the water resource and mirror natural flow conditions and groundwater levels.

-The plan also recommends restrictions on new licence entitlements and prevents trading in an area close to the Roper River defined as the Roper discharge zone, in recognition that the groundwater resource and environmental and ecological functions that rely on groundwater are more sensitive to the effect of extraction in this area.
+The plan also recommends restrictions on new extraction entitlements and prevents trading in an area close to the Roper River defined as the Roper Discharge Zone, in recognition that the groundwater resource and environmental and ecological functions that rely on groundwater are more sensitive to the effect of extraction in this area.

-Aboriginal economic development in the plan area is supported with 4,574 ML per year allocated to the Aboriginal water reserve from within the ESY.
-This volume may increase to 11,171 ML per year in the event of water being recovered and returned to the ESY from unused water entitlements.
+Aboriginal economic development in the plan area is supported with 4,574 ML per year allocated to the Aboriginal Water Reserve from within the ESY.
+This volume may increase to 11,171ML per year in the event of water being recovered and returned to the ESY from unused water entitlements.